-Set out below is the associate of the Group as at December 31, 2023 and 2022.
+Set out below is the associate of the Group as at December 31, 2024 and 2023.

-Company Name Kind of legal entity Place of establishment and operation/ date of incorporation Principal activities Issued and paid- in/registered capital % of attributable equity interest Beijing Zhongguancun International Exhibition Co., Ltd. ("北京中關村國際會展運營管理有限公司") (Note) Limited liability company Beijing, China/ May 25, 2020 Exhibition and marketing services RMB9.8 million/ RMB20 million 20% As at D ecember 31, 2023 RMB'000 - 2022 RMB'000 At the beginning of the year a a cupto d f 2,323 3 2,150 Share of profit of associates a equity method or using the 1,450 D 173 At the end of the year 3,773 3 2,323
+Company Name Kind of legal entity Place of establishment/ date of incorporation Principal activities/ Place of operation Issued and paid-in/registered capital % of attributable equity interest Beijing Zhongguancun International Exhibition Co., Ltd. ("北京中關村國際會展運營管理有限公司") (Note) Limited liability company Beijing, China/ May 25, 2020 Exhibition and marketing services in Mainland China RMB11.0 million/ RMB20 million 20% As at December 31 1, 2 RMB 024 000 2023 RMB'000 At the beginning of the year Share of profit of associates account unted for us sing the 3, 773 2,323 equity method arriod for de onig trio 1, 290 1,450 Dividends received (835) At the end of the year 4, 228 3,773

-Note: The associate is not considered material to the Group, therefore the summarized financial information is not disclosed.
+Note: the associate is not considered material to the Group, therefore the summarized financial information is not disclosed.